Rod Bruinooge: The Stone

 Bruinooge developed an internet game/mystery entitled The Stone in 1995, and launched it as a consumer product in 1997.
 The game was strongly influenced by the Publius Enigma, a conceptual mystery involving hidden messages in the cover art of Pink Floyd's The Division Bell (1994).
-The Stone was profiled by Forbes magazine in 1999 and has been featured in other international journals.
+The Stone was profiled by Forbes magazine in 1999 and has been featured in other international journals including USA Today and Entertainment weekly.

+In February 1999, Bruinooge held a launch event at Time Square in New York City, where 999 copies of The Stone were handed out to guests.
+Significant media coverage of the launch occurred including CNN and other New York based news stations.

 The Stone was completed in 2007 and Bruinooge was active in its final deployment.

 Film and television

 In September 2004, Bruinooge and co-director Scott Jaworski released a film entitled Stoners, covering the activities of an internet gaming community that emerged around The Stone.
 The film features several tracks from The Division Bell in its soundtrack, used with Pink Floyd's permission.

 Bruinooge started the Winnipeg International Film Festival in 2005, and was its executive director until February 2006.
 The festival including a screening of Stoners during its first year.
 Some in Winnipeg's arts community believed it was inappropriate for Bruinooge to screen his own film, although it was screened out of competition.

 In 2020 Bruinooge appeared in an episode of CBC's Burden of Truth alongside Kristin Kreuk as a First Nation relative of recurring character Cody Chartrand (season 3, episode 4).
 Rod Bruinooge is a member of the Alliance of Canadian Cinema, Television and Radio Artists union, (ACTRA) since 2019.

+Bruinooge was appointed Interim-CEO for the provincial crown agency Manitoba Film and Music in 2021 and became Canada's first Indigenous Film Commissioner at that time.
+During his career as Film Commissioner Bruinooge led a delegation of film industry and government officials on a mission to Los Angeles on the maiden voyage of Winnipeg's first direct flight.